simonteozw/tp/docs/UserGuide.md

 :information_source: The `INDEX` provided must be positive and  within the range of contacts in the current window .
 Atleast 1 field must be provided for editing (i.e. `C edit 1` is not allowed).

+:information_source: You can edit a contact to have an email that already exists in TrackIt@NUS.
+It is fine for 2 contacts to have the same email.

-:warning: When editing tags, existing tags of contact will be removed (i.e. adding tags is not cumulative)
+:warning: When editing tags, existing tags of contact will be removed (i.e. adding tags is not cumulative).

-:bulb: Can remove all tags by typing t/ without any tags following it
+:bulb: Can remove all tags by typing t/ without any tags following it.

 ### Delete
 You have broken up with your girlfriend and want to forget their existence, starting by deleting their contact in TrackIt@NUS.
 This is the command to do so.